The Hollars (2016), Sharlto Copley, John Krasinski

 Sausage Party (2016), Seth Rogen – Frank (Voice), Michael Cera – Barry (Voice)

-Starring Rogen, Michael Cera, Kristen Wiig, Nick Kroll, Jonah Hill, and many more, I found Sausage Party entertaining and definitely filthy.
-It’s the clever and well written wordplay that makes the comedy.
 The film’s general look and animation style is another personal highlight.
-I particularly love the walks of Teresa Del Taco and Frank’s girlfriend Brenda.
-Yes, we’re talking about animation here but the sexiness is really, undeniable.
-Then there’s the villainous Douche who is nicely played by Nick Kroll (probably my favourite of his roles, ever).
+I particularly love the walks of Teresa Del Taco and Frank’s girlfriend, Brenda.
+Yes, we’re talking about animation here, but the sexiness is truly undeniable.
+Then there’s the villainous Douche who is very well played by Nick Kroll (probably my favourite of his roles, ever).

 There’s no writing about Sausage Party without mentioning the, let’s say… ‘good times’ that happen towards the very end.
 WOW!
 That’s a great word for it.